top of page

 Symptoms

-Here are some symptoms commonly associated with PCOS/PCOD:
+Here are some common symptoms associated with PCOS/PCOD:

-1. Irregular menstrual cycles: Women with PCOS/PCOD often experience irregular periods, which can manifest as prolonged or infrequent periods.
+• Irregular Menstrual Cycles: Women with PCOS/PCOD frequently experience irregular periods, which may present as prolonged or infrequent cycles.

-2. Elevated androgen levels: Increased androgen hormones can lead to acne, excess facial and body hair growth (hirsutism), and sometimes male-pattern baldness.
+• Elevated Androgen Levels: Increased levels of androgen hormones can lead to symptoms such as acne, excessive facial and body hair growth (hirsutism), and, in some cases, male-pattern baldness.

-4. Enlarged ovaries: Ovaries may become enlarged and contain multiple small follicles, often observable through ultrasound imaging.
+• Enlarged Ovaries: The ovaries may enlarge and contain multiple small follicles, which can often be detected through ultrasound imaging.

-5. Weight gain: Many individuals with PCOS/PCOD struggle with weight gain, which can be exacerbated by metabolic factors like insulin resistance.
+• Weight Gain: Many individuals with PCOS/PCOD find it difficult to manage weight gain, which metabolic issues like insulin resistance can worsen.

-6. Insulin resistance: Insulin resistance is common and can contribute to weight gain, as well as increase the risk of developing type 2 diabetes.
+• Insulin Resistance: Insulin resistance is a common occurrence in those with PCOS/PCOD and can contribute to weight gain while also increasing the risk of developing type 2 diabetes.

-7. Skin changes: Darkened patches of skin, known as acanthosis nigricans, might appear in areas like the neck, armpits, or groin due to metabolic factors.
+• Skin Changes: Dark patches of skin, known as acanthosis nigricans, may develop in areas such as the neck, armpits, or groin due to metabolic factors.

-It's important to remember that the severity and combination of these symptoms can vary from person to person, and not all individuals will experience all of them.
-A proper medical evaluation is necessary for diagnosis and management.
+To effectively address these PCOD problems, various PCOS treatments are available.
+It's important to note that the severity and combination of these symptoms can vary widely among individuals, and not everyone will experience all of them.
+A thorough medical evaluation is essential for accurate diagnosis and effective management.

 Complications

-• Abnormal uterine bleeding, including heavy or prolonged periods
+• Abnormal uterine bleeding, which may include heavy or prolonged menstrual periods

 • Increased risk of uterine (endometrial) cancer

-• Higher susceptibility to developing type 2 diabetes
+• Greater susceptibility to developing type 2 diabetes

-• Elevated risk of cardiovascular diseases, including heart disease and stroke
+• Increased risk of cardiovascular diseases, such as heart disease and stroke

-• Abnormal lipid profiles leading to high cholesterol levels
+• Abnormal lipid profiles, potentially leading to elevated cholesterol levels

-• Potential for non-alcoholic fatty liver disease (NAFLD)
+• Risk of non-alcoholic fatty liver disease (NAFLD)

 2.jpg